gvarados1/Half-Life-Alyx-FGD/README.md

 ## HOW TO INSTALL

-Drop all FGD files into game\hlvr
+Drop all FGD files and gameinfo.gi into game\hlvr
+Note: This now includes the gameinfo.

 ## ADVERTISEMENT